mulesoft/pdk-custom-policy-examples/simple-oauth-2-validation-grpc/README.md

 To manually test the policy:

-1. Add a gRPC `Service` resource defining your introspection service in the `playground/config` folder.
+1. Add a gRPC `Service` resource defining your introspection gRPC service in the `playground/config` folder.

 For example, the following resource defines the Ripley 2000 service from the use case: